AHorner721/Hadoop/README.md

 -YARN:
     Yet Another Resource Negotiator
     Cluster resource manager.Used to reduce bottleneck from mapReduce version 1.
-It splits Job Tracker in two.
+    Cluster resource manager splits Job Tracker in two parts:

-    1)Manages resources for applications
+    1. Manages resources for applications
-    2)Managers resources for job scheduling/queue.
+    2. Manages resources for job scheduling/queue.
     Use to increase data analysis and scale resources according to client requirements.
     Supports multiple ways of processing data, like interactive query on Apache Spark, and other processing engines.